KahitSan/.github/profile/CONTRIBUTING.md

 ### 0. Clone via SSH (prerequisite)

+If you're a private contributor (granted access but not an org member), you must use SSH for cloning and pulling—especially on repos with submodules.
+Public contributors (using forks) can use HTTPS if they prefer, but SSH is recommended when dealing with submodules.
 Configure SSH on your local machine before touching any KahitSan repo.
 We rely on SSH because several repos pull submodules (e.g., `git clone --recursive` for shared packages), and SSH avoids token prompts and flaky recursive fetches.

 1) Generate a key if you don't have one:
 ```bash